-In 2018 the first harbor seal pup was observed on March 30, with the latest observation of pups occurring on May 23 (the last neonate was observed on May 9).
-Once pups were weaned it became difficult to distinguish pups from sub-adult seals, as a result pups were not identified during surveys beginning in June.
-On May 10, 2018, an injured harbor seal pup was observed on Goat Rock State Beach and reported to the local stranding network (The Marine Mammal Center, Sausalito, CA) and to the regional stranding coordinator and NMFS Office of Protected Resources.
-The pup had a fresh wound on its right shoulder and appeared thin and was not observed in contact with an adult female seal.
+In 2019 the first harbor seal pup was observed on April 10, with the latest observation of pups occurring on June 27 (the last neonate was observed on May 23).
+Once pups were weaned it became difficult to distinguish pups from sub-adult seals, as a result pups were not identified during surveys beginning in July.
+On April 23, during a baseline survey, a very skinny harbor seal pup was observed.
+During the four hour survey the pup did not make contact with any adult female.
+No further observations of this pup were noted, however the next survey was conducted 2 weeks later.

-The number of pups observed at the Jenner haul-out was similar to previous years with an average of 22.3 pups observed (when pups were present) and a single highest maximum count of 51 pups for the season (Figure 4).
-Using the sum of the maximum number of pups observed on a single day during weekly counts in April and May, we estimate a minimum of 51 harbor seal pups born at Goat Rock State Beach in 2018.
+The number of pups observed at the Jenner haul-out was similar to previous years with an average of 15 pups observed (when pups were present, April - May) and a single highest maximum count of 35 pups for the season (Figure 5).
+We estimate a minimum of 44 harbor seal pups born at Goat Rock State Beach in 2019.
+To arrive at this estimate we started with the maximum single daily count of pups (neonates and greater than 1 week of age) on April 17 (31) and added the maximum single daily count of neonates recorded during each of the subsequent surveys where neonates were observed.
+This is likely an underestimate since there was one week in late April when a survey was not conducted.

-Figure 4.
+Figure 5.
 Number of harbor seal pups observed at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by year.
-Bar height indicates the maximum single day pup count, line indicates the average of pups counted throughout the season.
+Bar height indicates the maximum single day pup count, line indicates the daily average of pups counted throughout the season.